Specialism

 Finally, some people attempt to use the four and 10-year rule to get around the restrictive nature of rural planning.
 This is a very risky strategy because if it is discovered that you are living without permission on agricultural land, you face eviction and having to pay to tear down anything you’ve built, plus potentially legal action.

-*A note on certificates of lawfulness and enforcement: the four-year rule will be replaced by a ten-year rule from 25 April, 2024.
-This means that from this date, for any works completed without the required planning permission, you will need to demonstrate ten years of continuous use rather than four - a far more arduous task.
-However, there are some transitional provisions and if your project was “substantially completed” before April 25, then the new time limit may not apply to you.
+*A note on certificates of lawfulness and enforcement: the four-year rule was replaced by a ten-year rule on 25th April 2024.
+This means that moving forward, any works completed without the required planning permission will need to demonstrate ten years of continuous use rather than four - a far more arduous task.

 Building on brownfield land